 - The number of treatments needed is determined by your doctor and typically varies between one to eight weeks.

 Come to a radiation treatment class.

 You are invited and encouraged to attend a 60-minute Radiation Treatment Information class.
-These free classes meet every Thursday at 1 pm in Conference Room W015, Level 0, of the Sharp Memorial Outpatient Pavilion.
+These free classes meet the first and third Thursday of each month at 1 pm in Conference Room W015, Level 0, of the Sharp Memorial Outpatient Pavilion.